zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 | Issuer component | digital component that has the capability of issuing credentials |
 | Verifier component | digital component that has the capability of requesting presentations, receiving responses to such requests, and checking the various proofs therein. |
 | Validation component | digital component that has the capability of determining whether or not a set of data is valid (according to criteria established by its [principal](https://essif-lab.github.io/framework/docs/essifLab-glossary#principal) for futher processing for the purpose of realizing some [objective](https://essif-lab.github.io/framework/docs/essifLab-glossary#objective) of that principal. |

-    3. securely storing VCs on behalf of its principal, and providing access to these VCs according to an access policy of its principal (which we assume here wouuld allow any wallet component to read/write VCs)